 If your legs would prefer a bus…

-If you do want to take the City Sightseeing bus, you can see the route and book (for a discount) the City Sightseeing bus here or the same ticket on Get Your Guide if you’re a fan and love the app like I do.
+If you do want to take the City Sightseeing bus, you can see the route and book (for a discount) the City Sightseeing bus here.

 Really want to go to town?
 You can get a combo ticket that includes the hop-on hop-off bus with a river boat cruise AND port wine tasting.
 I have an alternative suggestion for both the port tasting and river below but if it’s included in the price, who am I to argue?

 Want a more fun way to get around Porto?

 If you’ve never tried a Segway, I’d highly recommend it.
 It was the most fun I had when I did it in Washington DC.
 Not only is it a good way to zip around, you get a guide to point out the major sites along the way.
 You can book a 3-hour Segway tour of Porto here for around €65 each.

 But if you don’t trust yourself on a Segway, there is another option – taking a little train ride around the city.
 Again, it will take you past the major hot spots, with a guide to give you the low-down.
 You can upgrade to add in a port tasting (there’s a theme here), a river boat cruise and a buffet lunch if you prefer.
 You can check out your options and book here.

 6. Don’t eat near Ribeira – eat local instead